2020 United States presidential election in Michigan

 Biden ultimately carried Michigan by 2.78%, a far closer margin than expected.
 Per exit polls by the Associated Press, Biden's strength in Michigan came from union households, who composed 21% of the electorate and supported Biden by 56%–42%.
 Biden was also able to boost minority turnout, consequently winning 93% of Black American voters.
 Many voters were also concerned with the COVID-19 pandemic, which had hit the state hard; 52% of voters felt the pandemic was not under control at all, and these voters broke for Biden by 82%–16%.
 Trump outperformed his polling average in the state, but not by enough to win.
 Michigan marked Biden's strongest performance in a state won by Trump in 2016, even voting to the left of Nevada which Trump lost in 2016.

-Biden flipped the counties of Leelanau, Kent, and Saginaw and became the first Democrat since Woodrow Wilson in 1916 to win the presidency without winning Bay or Gogebic Counties, the first Democrat since Harry S. Truman in 1948 to win without Monroe County, the first Democrat since John F. Kennedy in 1960 to win without Lake County and the first Democrat since Jimmy Carter in 1976 to win without Calhoun, Isabella, Manistee, Shiawassee, or Van Buren Counties.
+Biden flipped the counties of Leelanau, Kent, and Saginaw, becoming the first Democrat since Woodrow Wilson in 1916 to win the presidency without winning Bay or Gogebic Counties, the first Democrat since Harry S. Truman in 1948 to win without Monroe County, the first Democrat since John F. Kennedy in 1960 to win without Lake County and the first Democrat since Jimmy Carter in 1976 to win without Calhoun, Isabella, Manistee, Shiawassee, or Van Buren Counties.

 With Ohio, Florida, and Iowa backing the losing candidate for the first time since 1960, 1992, and 2000 respectively, this election established Michigan, Wisconsin, and Pennsylvania as the states with the longest bellwether streak still in effect today.
 The last time any of them voted against the winning candidate was 2004, when all three voted for losing Democrat John Kerry.

-Michigan's overall vote in for this election was 1.7% more Republican than the nation-at-large.
+Michigan's overall vote in for this election was 1.67% more Republican than the nation at-large but also the closest to the national results.